Charles Dera

-Charles Dera (born December 21, 1978) is a former Marine, an American adult entertainer, actor, mixed martial artist and former exotic dancer.
+Charles Dera (born December 21, 1978) is an American pornographic film actor, mixed martial artist, Marine veteran, and former exotic dancer.
 Dera has received several adult industry awards, including the NightMoves Award for Male Performer of the Year.
 In 2022, he was inducted into the AVN Hall of Fame.

 Early life

 Dera was born in Philadelphia, Pennsylvania on December 21, 1978.
 He served in the Marines before working as a Chippendales dancer.